Wat Bang Phra

 Sak Yant Bamboo Tattoos

-Upon arriving to the grounds, you should proceed to a booth outside the temple which is selling offerings.
+Upon arriving at the grounds, you should proceed to a booth outside the temple which is selling offerings.
 The offerings consist of some incense, flowers and candles, and a pack of menthol cigarettes.
 The total cost of this donation package was a whopping 50 Thai Baht (THB).
-These offerings will be donated to the temple, by placing them in a bowl inside the room with the monk doing the Sak Yant.
+You are encouraged to leave an additional donation with the offerings.
+If you see inside the bowl, the average Thai is leaving between 20-100 THB as a bonus alm/donation.
+We played it safe with an extra 100THB.
+These offerings will be donated to the temple, by placing them in a bowl inside the room with the monk doing the Sak Yant bamboo tattoo.
 Later, all the offerings are then brought back outside and resold to future visitors.
 It’s actually a very smart business model, ensuring that the donations are consistent, allowing the Thais to make their offering, and being environmentally sustainable by reusing them.

 Next is just the waiting game.
 Depending on how early you arrive, will determine how many people are in front of you.
-We counted 2 monks performing the Sak Yant throughout the day.
-Our monk had a line up of nearly 10 people in front of us, and we arrived at 9am – only an hour after doors opened.
-That being said, you would never find a tattoo artist anywhere else who could have 10 people lined up for the same day.
-I was getting my Sak Yant tattoo by 11am, only 2 hours later!
+We counted 2 monks performing the Sak Yant bamboo tattoos in this samnak throughout the day.
+Our monk had a line-up of nearly 10 people in front of us, and we arrived at 9am – roughly an hour after doors opened that day.
+That being said, you would never find a tattoo artist anywhere else in the world who could have 10 people lined up for the same day.
+I was getting my Sak Yant bamboo tattoo by 11am, only 2 hours later!

-You approach the monk having already taken off your shirt (or preparing your exposed back in a respectable way, if you are a woman – and yes, the monks were giving Sak Yant to women).
-Most people had to lean over a triangular pillow, and then have a person on either side hold them down, and stretch the surface of skin where the Sak Yant is to be placed.
+You approach the monk having already taken off your shirt (or preparing your exposed back in a respectable way, if you are a woman – and yes, the monks were giving Sak Yant bamboo tattoos to women).
+Most people had to lean over a triangular pillow, and then have a person on either side hold them down, and stretch the surface of their skin where the Sak Yant bamboo tattoo is to be placed.
 The monk quickly and precisely guides the elongated piece of sharpened bamboo in the shape of the Sak Yant blessing, tapping it faster than hands should be able to move into your back.
 I’m not going to lie.. it hurts.
 It hurts a lot more than a needle tattoo.
 With this in mind, though, it only lasted at most 15 mins.
 I practiced breathing techniques, meditation, counting sheep, ANYTHING to get my mind off the pain.
 It was pretty futile.
 The pain is sharp and deep, but it’s over quickly.
-Afterwards, my brother Taylor took a quick photo of my back to show me the new ink job.
+Afterward, my brother Taylor took a quick photo of my back to show me the new ink job.
 It was incredible!
-The detail and precision was something you might expect from a 3 hour tattoo in a shop somewhere.
-After a short lunch break, my brother’s tattoo was just as quick!
+Just the size alone was something you might expect from a 3-hour tattoo in a shop somewhere.
+After a short lunch break, my brother’s bamboo tattoo was just as quick!
 By the time we were leaving, mind you, the room was packed.
-I imagine there’d be a lot of people who wouldn’t be leaving with a Sak Yant that day… I’ll re-stress the importance of going as early as possible.. even if it means waking up at 5am.
+I imagine there’d be a lot of people who wouldn’t be leaving with a Sak Yant that day.
+I’ll re-stress the importance of going as early as possible – even if it means waking up at 5am.

-We ended up getting matching Sak Yant protection.
+We ended up getting matching Sak Yant protections.
 It’s the Paed Tidt – similar to a compass, this Sak Yant offers protection from the 8 directions.
-Its intended to give protection in whichever direction you are travelling (pretty handy in my line of work).
-For more information on this particular tattoo, here’s a handy website which can explain it in full detail (along with other sak yant and their meanings).
+It’s intended to give protection in whichever direction you are travelling (pretty handy in my line of work).
+For more information on this particular tattoo, here’s a handy website which can explain it in full detail (along with other Sak Yant bamboo tattoos and their meanings).

 The mini bus should drop you off across the highway from a massive Big C shopping centre.
 You must cross a foot bridge across the highway, and turn left.
 Almost immediately you will be approached by motorcycle taxi guys and tuk tuk drivers.
 Your choice, though the motorcycle is a great experience (and cheaper) driving past the fields on your second leg of this journey.
 It’s about a 20-25 mins ride further, and should cost about 120 baht if you go the route of the motorcycle taxi.
 They guessed why we were there, and should all know exactly where Wat Bang Phra is.